Tighter Bounds for Query Answering with Guarded TGDs: Preliminaries

 We will study \emph{Boolean conjunctive queries} (CQs), which are logical expressions of the form $\exists x_1 \ldots x_k ~ (A_1 \wedge \cdots \wedge A_m)$, where the~$A_i$ are atoms over $x_1 \ldots x_k$.
 Note that we only focus on \emph{Boolean CQs}, which have no free variables.
 For this reason, throughout the paper, \emph{by default when we say a CQ we mean a Boolean one}.
 Also note that we do not allow constants in CQs, but these can be encoded, e.g., by expanding the signature with additional unary predicates to distinguish the constants in instances.
 We further discuss the impact of constants in Section~\ref{sec:results}.
 A \emph{match} of a CQ $Q$ in an instance $I$ is a homomorphism from~$Q$ to~$I$, i.e., a mapping~$h$ from the variables of~$Q$ to~$\adom(I)$ which ensures that, for every atom $R(t_1 \ldots t_n)$ in~$Q$, we have that $R(h(t_1) \ldots h(t_n))$ is a fact of~$I$.
 We say that $Q$ \emph{holds} in~$I$ if there is a match of~$Q$ in~$I$.

 \myparagraph{Integrity constraints} We study \emph{integrity constraints} which are defined in (fragments of) first-order logic (FO), disallowing constants.
 In our definition of FO, we only consider FO formulas and FO fragments where all quantified variables that appear in a formula must appear in some relation of the formula.
-This ensures that the satisfaction of a constraint on an instance $I$ only depends on the active domain, i.e., on the values occurring in facts of~$I$; in other words we follow the active-domain semantics.
+This ensures that the satisfaction of a constraint on an instance $I$ only depends on the active domain, i.e., on the values occurring in facts of~$I$; in other words, we follow the active-domain semantics.
 For an FO formula $\rho$ and an instance $I$, we say that $I$ \emph{satisfies} $\rho$, written $I \models \rho$, if $\rho$ holds on~$I$ with the usual semantics of FO; we omit the corresponding definitions (see, e.g., \cite{libkin1995elements}).
-Otherwise we say that $I$ \emph{violates} $\rho$, written $I \not\models \rho$.
+Otherwise, we say that $I$ \emph{violates} $\rho$, written $I \not\models \rho$.
 For $\Sigma$ a set of FO formulas, we write $I \models \Sigma$ to say that $I$ satisfies all formulas of~$\Sigma$.

 We focus on a specific fragment of FO, called \emph{tuple-generating dependencies} (TGDs), which we now review.
-A \emph{tuple-generating dependency} (TGD) is an FO sentence~$\gdep$ of the form: $\forall \vec x ~ (\body(\vec x) \rightarrow \exists \vec y ~ A(\vec x, \vec y))$ where $\body$ is a conjunction of atoms called the \emph{body}, and $A$ is an atom called the \emph{head}.
-Note that, here and in other places in the paper, we write $\body(\vec x)$ to mean that the variables used in $\body$ are a \emph{subset} of those of $\vec x$, and likewise for $A(\vec x, \vec y)$, but it is not required that all variables of $\vec x$ occur in~$\body$ or that all variables of $\vec x$ and $\vec y$ occur in~$A$.
+A \emph{tuple-generating dependency} (TGD) is an FO sentence~$\gdep$ of the form: $\forall \vec x ~ (\body(\vec x) \rightarrow \exists \vec y ~ A(\vec x, \vec y))$ where $\body$ is a conjunction of atoms called the \emph{body} and where all variables from $\vec x$ appear, and $A$ is an atom called the \emph{head}.
+We require that all variables of $\vec x$ occur in $\body$ and that all variables of $\vec y$ occur in~$A(\vec x, \vec y)$, but $A(\vec x, \vec y)$ may only use a subset of the variables of~$\vec x$ (or possibly none at all).
 Note that we define here \emph{single-headed} TGDs, whose head consists of a single atom. \emph{We focus on single-headed TGDs throughout this paper}: see for instance \cite{gottlob2020multi} for an example of work investigating the impact of this choice, and see the end of Section~\ref{sec:results} for a further discussion of the matter.